• Skip to primary navigation

 ×

-Home » Recipes » Beef » Ropa Vieja Recipe - Cuban Shredded Beef
+Home » Chili Pepper Recipes » Beef » Ropa Vieja Recipe (Cuban Shredded Beef)

-A national Cuban dish, this Ropa Vieja recipe is tender beef slowly braised then shredded to resemble "old clothes", hence the name, very delicious!
-Serve it over rice.
+Ropa Vieja is a Cuban dish of tender beef slowly braised then shredded to resemble "old clothes", hence the name, easy to make at home and delicious!
+You might also enjoy Vaca Frita (Cuban Fried Beef).

 I have never been to Cuba, but we have visited many places in Florida that serve authentic Cuban food and this is about as close to authentic "Cuban Ropa Vieja" as I can get based on what we have tasted.
 And believe me, we've tasted a lot.

 I love Ropa Vieja.
-Of course you will encounter variations from restaurant to restaurant, from cook to cook, but at its core, Ropa Vieja is simply beef that is braised low and slow with vegetables until the beef tenderizes and can be shredded with a fork.
-It is then cooked even further in a seasoned tomato sauce and served over rice, often along a side of Cuban black beans.
+Of course you will encounter variations from restaurant to restaurant, from cook to cook, but at its core, Ropa Vieja is simply beef that is braised low and slow until it can be shredded with a fork.

-Shredded flank steak also has the ropey texture that characterizes traditional Ropa Vieja, so if you are able to use flank steak, use it.
-Chuck roast can work as well.
+It's great stuff, the Cuban version of slow braised beef.
+The shredded beef (usually flank steak) has a ropey texture that characterizes traditional Ropa Vieja, so if you are able to use flank steak, use it.

 What is Ropa Vieja?